Labelled well-quasi-order for permutation classes: Introduction

 \subsection{Permutation containment and permutation classes}

-Throughout this work, we view permutations in several slightly different ways, the most common being one-line, or list, notation.
+In the course of this work, we view permutations in several slightly different ways, the most common being one-line, or list, notation.
 In this viewpoint, a permutation of length $n$ is simply an arrangement of the numbers $1$ through $n$ in a sequence.
+As done in Figure~\ref{fig-three-antichains}, we also often identify a permutation~$\pi$ with its \emph{plot}: the set of points $\{(i,\pi(i))\}$ in the plane.
+When we talk about an entry being to the left or right of, or above or below, another entry, we are referring to their relative positions in the plot of the permutation.

 Every sequence of distinct real numbers is \emph{order-isomorphic}, or \emph{reduces}, to a unique permutation, namely the permutation whose entries are in the same relative order as the terms of the sequence.
 We call this permutation the \emph{reduction} of the sequence.
-For example, the sequence $3,-1,\pi,e$ is order-isomorphic to the permutation $3,1,4,2$, which we abbreviate to $3142$.
-Given permutations $\sigma=\sigma(1)\cdots\sigma(k)$ and $\pi=\pi(1)\cdots\pi(n)$, we say that $\sigma$ is \emph{contained} in $\pi$ if $\pi$ contains a subsequence that reduces to $\sigma$.
-If $\pi$ does not contain $\sigma$, then we say that it \emph{avoids} it.
-For example, $\pi=432679185$ contains $\sigma=32514$, as witnessed by the subsequence $32918$, but avoids $54321$ because it has no decreasing subsequence of length five.
+For example, the sequence $3,-1,\nicefrac{22}{7},e$ is order-isomorphic to the permutation $3,1,4,2$, which we abbreviate to~$3142$.
+Given permutations $\sigma=\sigma(1)\cdots\sigma(k)$ and $\pi=\pi(1)\cdots\pi(n)$, we say that~$\sigma$ is \emph{contained} in~$\pi$ if~$\pi$ contains a subsequence that reduces to~$\sigma$.
+If~$\pi$ does not contain~$\sigma$, then we say that it \emph{avoids} it.
+For example, $\pi=432679185$ contains $\sigma=32514$, as witnessed by the subsequence~$32918$, but avoids $54321$ because it has no decreasing subsequence of length five.

 A \emph{class} of permutations is a set of permutation closed downward under this containment order \footnote{In particular, this implies that every nonempty permutation class contains the empty permutation, that we denote by $\emptyperm$.}.
 It is common to specify permutation classes by the permutations they avoid.
 Thus given any set $B$ of permutations, we define the class